ArgentiCityZenx/CodespaceMPT/README.md

 # We have made a new coding site.
 And here is how we did it.

 We first used ChatGPT to write us a simple coding site.
 Then, we fixed some issues in the code since ChatGPT made it difficult to make a coding site.
-Next, we added our logo and we still have things to do.
-They include:
+Next, we added our logo and we finished!
+This is our former list:

-* Add a mascot and a new name (easy)
+* Add a mascot and a new name √ (easy)
 * Add a terminal that works √ (easy)
 * Make it so that you can save your code √ (hard)
 * Add an option to select what kind of file you want to make it as √ (medium)

+And this is ours now!

+* Add an AI helper
+* Add git, nvm, and npm cmds

 ## How does the terminal work?